acharabin/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

    * This reduces administration time for updates to common code and allows additional functionality (i.e. warm start) to be made available to both models simultaneously.
 - Command line arguments
    * In contrast to [NVIDIA/Tacotron2](https://github.com/NVIDIA/tacotron2) which uses a separate configuration file for model parameters, this repo offers the flexibility to change hyperparameters and other configurations by passing arguments when running a module.
-   * Recommended hyperparameters are set as default if no respective argument is passed
+   * Recommended hyperparameters are set as default if no respective argument is passed.
 - Switching costs are avoided
    * Both the TTS feature predictor (Tacotron2) and neural vocoder (WaveGlow) can be trained in the same repo eliminating time resulting from file transfer and otherwise switching across repos.
-   * An inference module is provided that manages the hand-off between the Tacotron2 and WaveGlow models to get inferences with your trained model quickly
+   * An inference module is provided that manages the hand-off between the Tacotron2 and WaveGlow models to get inferences with your trained model quickly.

 For those new to TTS and Tacotron2/WaveGlow, it's recommended to read the initial context provided in the source repo.